 2. Hurry Up, Sale's Started!

 You can offer sales like 3 for $25, or even BOGO if you want.
-The Poshmark platform doesn’t currently have a great way to offer sales unfortunatel, but you can work around it.
+The Poshmark platform doesn’t currently have a great way to offer sales, unfortunately, but you can work around it.

-First step is to decide what items your going to put on sale.
-If you’re going to offer your entire Closet it’s much easier, but if you’re only offering select items you’ll need a way to distinguish them.
-A lot of Poshers will simply edit the title of each listing offered in the sale and include either a short term like “3/$25” or “BOGO” or you can even use an emoji “
+The first step is to decide what items you're going to put on sale.
+If you’re going to offer your entire Closet, it’s much easier, but if you’re only offering select items you’ll need a way to distinguish them.
+A lot of Poshers will simply edit the title of each listing offered in the sale and include either a short term like “3/$25” or “BOGO” or you can even use an emoji.

 3. Super Shipper